 - Sailboats (sail-propelled)

-- and Motorboats (engine-powered)
+- Motorboats (engine-powered)

 1. Fishing Boats

-2. Bass Boats
+2. Dinghy Boats

-3. Bowrider Boats
+3. Deck Boats

 4. Catamaran Boats

-5. Cuddy Cabins Boats
+6. Cuddy Cabins Boats

-6. Centre Console Boats
+7. Centre Console Boats

-The basic equipment consists of bait wells, gunwale rod holders, fish lockers and outriggers, to name a few.
-The deck provides a powerful insulation system for icing the fish storage.
+Essentially a boat that features a hull with no cabin or foredeck and the helm station in the centre of the boat, Centre Consoles are great fishing platforms.
+These boats are ideal for sports fishing and work in harsh offshore waterways where there is plenty of ocean fish.
+The essential equipment consists of bait wells, gunwale rod holders, fish lockers and outriggers, to name a few.
+In addition, the deck provides a powerful insulation system for icing the fish storage.

 9. Trawler Boats

-This quality makes the trawler a brilliant option for participating in long-range cruising activities, as all modern facilities can be found.
+With features including a displacement hull and fuel-efficient engines, trawlers are intended for them to smoothly manoeuvre through the water bodies without exhausting much horsepower or consuming excessive fuel.
+This quality makes the trawler a brilliant option for participating in long-range cruising activities, as all modern facilities can be found aboard the boat.

 10. Cabin Cruiser Boats